wgranados/Starflux/README.md

 5. Enjoy the game!

 # Authors
-William Granados - code
+William Granados - code (movements and collision mechanics)

-Venkada Prasad - code
+Venkada Prasad - code (health)

-Saskia Selestyna Tjioe - code
+Saskia Selestyna Tjioe - code (VGA output)

 # License
 This project is licensed under the BSD-3 License; see the LICENSE file for details.